Micro Lot of the Month - June 2026: Costa Rica (UPDATED 1ST OF EVERY MONTH)

 Shipping calculated at checkout.

-October 2025 Coffee of the month - Tanzania Anaerobic Process
+March 2026 Coffee of the month - Costa Rica

 SOLD ONLY AS WHOLE BEAN ONLY FOR QUALITY AND FRESHNESS